 How to Make Sourdough Starter

-As I mentioned in our article about Bill’s sourdough pizza dough article, he learned how to make a sourdough starter while taking a class.
+As I mentioned in our article about Bill’s sourdough pizza dough, he learned how to make a sourdough starter while taking a class.
 I’ve never tried my hand at making one, not even during the pandemic when everyone and their brother was trying their hand at these starters.

 So I set out to educate myself on this very topic.
 Thankfully, my friend Sarita Harbour, who writes An Off Grid Life blog, shared her tips.
 Here’s what I learned.